charlesw-stripe/vuejs-nation/README.md

 # Accept payments using Vue 3, Express.js and Stripe Checkout

-This sample shows you how to integrate with Stripe [Checkout](https://stripe.com/docs/checkout) using Vue 3 and Express.js.
+This demo shows you how to integrate with Stripe [Checkout](https://stripe.com/docs/checkout) using Vue 3 and Express.js.

 Building a payment form UI from scratch is difficult -- input field validation, error message handing, and localization are just a few things to think about when designing a simple checkout flow.